Al Flosso: Career

 Levinson was born in Brooklyn, New York, and took his stage name from a vernacular or slang term for cotton candy: "floss".
-By age 14, Flosso was working in circuses and carnivals around the United States.
+At 14, Flosso was working in circuses and carnivals around the United States.
 He soon became a resident performer at a sideshow at Coney Island, where he also performed Punch and Judy puppet shows.
 Flosso was originally billed as "The Boy Magician", but later became known as "The King of Koins" after perfecting the "Miser's Dream" illusion of producing numerous coins out of thin air and dropping them with a loud clang into a bucket.
 Flosso later became known as the "Coney Island Fakir".
 Flosso was skilled with close-up magic and cardistry, in addition to stage magic.

 In 1939, Flosso bought Martinka & Co., the oldest magic shop in the United States, which had also once been owned by Harry Houdini.
 The shop became known as Flosso-Hornmann Magic.
 During the time he ran the shop, Flosso was still a professional performer, making appearances on The Ed Sullivan Show.
 He also made a brief appearance in the 1931 Marx Brothers film Monkey Business.

 From 1939–1976 Flosso owned and operated Martinka & Co, in New York City, America's oldest magic company, once co-owned by Harry Houdini, also later known as the Flosso/Hornman Magic Co.
 American artist, actor, and ventriloquist's dummy maker Alan Semok credits Flosso's as one of his key mentors because as a result of Flosso's encouragement, guidance, and recommendations, Semok was able to begin selling his handmade figures (as early as 1967 at the age of 15) to professional performers through The Tannen Magic Co. (also located in New York City), as well as in Flosso's own famous shop on West 34th Street.

 The New York Times described the Flosso's Magic Shop as, "a messy Aladdin's cave of magical marvels from trick cards and ropes to a live lion that one owner, the magician Carter the Great, kept in the back room.
 It was also an atmospheric fraternity house where a visiting European magician, a superstar like David Copperfield and a curious teenager from Queens might rub elbows, ideas and magic wands.
 The younger and older Flosso held court on an old sofa, both making smart comments in an accent not unlike that of W. C. Fields.